arkabagchi1993/GROMACS_Files/README.md

 	gmx editconf -f LIG.pdb -o LIG.gro

+# If you are simulating Protein-Protein or Protein-DNA/RNA then #

+Generate the LIgand topology with

+ 	gmx pdb2gmx -f LIG.pdb -o LIG.gro -ignh

+This will generate three files, LIG.gro, posre.itp and topol.top.
+Now rename the posre.itp as "posre_LIG.itp" and topol.top as "LIG.top"
+Now edit the LIG.top file as described below:
+Remove from the top of the file,

+ 	; Include forcefield parameters
+ 	#include amberGS.f/forcefiled.itp"
+And remove from the bottom of the file the protein mentioned below, this will ensure that no itp file is called twice, as they are already called at the topol.top file.

+ 	; Include Position restraint file
+	#ifdef POSRES
+	#include "posre.itp"
+	#endif

+	; Include water topology
+	#include "amber96.ff/tip3p.itp"

+	#ifdef POSRES_WATER
+	; Position restraint for each water oxygen
+	[ position_restraints ]
+	;  i funct	 fcx        fcy        fcz
+   	1    1	1000	   1000       1000
+	#endif

+	; Include topology for ions
+	#include "amber96.ff/ions.itp"

 ## Now you have to copy the "conf.gro" and "LIG.gro" file into a "complex.gro" file ##
 To do that, follow the steps-----
 	1. Type "cp ./conf.gro ./complex.gro  (This will make a copy the "conf.gro" and name it as "complex.gro")